John Bracey Jr.: Civil rights work

-Bracey's most well-known rally was the Grant Park Protest in 1963.
-This protest involved 10,000 demonstrators alongside Rev. Joseph H. Jackson, a civil rights activist.
+The best-known rally in which Bracey participated was the Grant Park Protest in 1963, involving 10,000 demonstrators alongside Rev. Joseph H. Jackson, a civil rights activist.
 The protest took place because Chicago Mayor Richard Daley was attempting to minimize the issue of race relations.

 During his activism work, Bracey gained infamy from Chicago police.
 The police would follow and attempt to arrest him daily.
-However, the African American members of the Police Department protected Bracey during these times.
-The African American officers would escort Bracey to where he was going safely, and they would also tell Bracey about the upcoming plans of the Department.
+However, the African-American members of the Police Department protected Bracey during these times.
+The African-American officers would escort Bracey to where he was going safely, and they would also tell Bracey about the upcoming plans of the Department.

+African-American studies

-In 1972, Bracey became a professor at the University of Massachusetts.
+In 1972, Bracey became a professor at the University of Massachusetts (UMass).
 He was one of the leading professors in the fields of African American studies and U.S. History.
 Bracey helped create one of the nation's first doctoral programs in African American Studies.
-During his time at the University of Massachusetts, he was a faculty member in the W.E.B Du Bois Department of Afro-American Studies.
-Bracey also directed and chaired the African Diaspora Studies graduate certificate.
+During his time at the University of Massachusetts, he was a faculty member in the W.E.B Du Bois Department of Afro-American Studies, and he also directed and chaired the African Diaspora Studies graduate certificate.